Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Abstract

 \section{Abstract}

 Our work aims at efficiently leveraging ambiguous demonstrations for the training of a reinforcement learning (RL) agent.
-An ambiguous demonstration can usually be interpreted in multiple ways, which severely hinders the RL-Agent from learning stably and efficiently.
+An ambiguous demonstration can usually be interpreted in multiple ways, which severely hinders the RL agent from learning stably and efficiently.
 Since an optimal demonstration may also suffer from being ambiguous, previous works that combine RL and learning from demonstration (RLfD works) may not work well.
 Inspired by how humans handle such situations, we propose to use self-explanation (an agent generates explanations for itself) to recognize valuable high-level relational features as an interpretation of why a successful trajectory is successful.
-This way, the agent can provide some guidance for its RL learning.
-Our main contribution is to propose the Self-Explanation for RL from Demonstrations (SERLfD) framework, which can overcome the limitations of traditional RLfD works.
+This way, the agent can leverage the explained important relations as guidance for its RL learning.
+Our main contribution is to propose the Self-Explanation for RL from Demonstrations (SERLfD) framework, which can overcome the limitations of existing RLfD works.
 Our experimental results show that an RLfD model can be improved by using our SERLfD framework in terms of training stability and performance.

-\section{INTRODUCTION}
+To foster further research in self-explanation-guided robot learning, we have made our demonstrations and code publicly accessible at https://github.com/YantianZha/SERLfD.
+For a deeper understanding of our work, interested readers can refer to our arXiv version\footnote{https://arxiv.org/pdf/2110.05286.pdf }, including an accompanying appendix.

+\section{Introduction}

+Reinforcement Learning from human visual demonstrations (RLfD) has gained prominence as an approach that improves the sampling efficiency of reinforcement learning (RL) by using the demonstrations to warm-start the learning process.
+RLfD offers advantages over pure imitation learning methods, such as overcoming distribution drift and limited adaptivity.
+As a driving force in the field of robotics, RLfD has shown great promise.
+However, it still suffers from sampling inefficiency when dealing with highly ambiguous demonstrations.

+The challenges arise from the inherent ambiguity and noisy details present in human demonstrations, which can easily distract the learning process.
+This issue becomes even more vexing in tasks that involve both tacit and explicit knowledge components.
+For example, consider a task that requires understanding specific relations between objects (e.g., putting an object in a particular spatial relation with respect to another object) as well as a tacit motor demonstration of how the object is moved.
+In such cases, the ambiguity in the demonstration can be considerably reduced if the robot takes into account the possible space of explicit knowledge or symbolic relations that the human teacher could be interested in.
+To put it simply, imagine the difficulty of playing a game of ``dumb charades" when you are unsure of whether your friend is miming movie names or place names.